numoonchld/numoonchld.github.io/_drafts/learning-to-learn.md

   - since they are not prone to einstllung to the degree that exisitng domain experts are
    - experts essentially are people trapped in the einstellung

+- learning does not happen only from teachers and books, it also happens when
+  - you lay a bully to rest,
+  - you fix a a leaky faucet,
+  - you pack a suitcase for a vacation

+## chunking summary - chunking chunking

+- chunks are pieces of information, neuroscientifically speaking,
+  - bound together through use
+  - and through shared meaning

+- can be viewed as a scintillating network of neurons that compactly sysntehsize key ideas or actions

+- they can grow to get bigger
+- but they are meant to be a single easy access item that you can fit like a ribbon into the slot on your working memory

+- chunks are best built understanding the idea with focussed, undivided attention

+- practise helps deepen patterns and gain the context bigger than chunks

+- simple recall i.e. remembering the content without refering to the learning source after having learnt from it, is the best technique to form chunks

 -